ENJOY THE PRESERVATION OF HISTORY AND CULTURE

 Water in the cottages is heated through solar panels to conserve power.
 Other power and water conservation efforts include energy efficient lights, low flow toilets, and the option to reuse linens and towels.

-Owners Eroline and Lyton Lamontagne are from Saint Lucia and run the plantation themselves.
-They work with local communities to train and hire St. Lucians at Fond Doux with an emphasis on developing individual skills and gifts.
+Owners Eroline and Lyton Lamontagne, both Lucian, oversee the plantation & resort themselves.
+They seek to train and employ St. Lucians at Fond Doux, with a strong focus on nurturing individual talents and creating meaningful opportunities for growth.

 As part of our sustainable practices we fill our gift shop with goods from local suppliers.
 Similarly, we ensure the tour operators that we refer our guests to use local suppliers and emphasize St. Lucian culture.

-• The plastic cups used to serve the welcome drinks for daytime lunches have been replaced with biodegradable cups.
+- Plastic cups for welcome drinks have been replaced with biodegradable alternatives.

-• We have banned the use of Styrofoam takeaway plates, cups and cutlery and have replaced them with biodegradable products.
+- Styrofoam takeaway plates, cups, and cutlery have been eliminated and replaced with biodegradable products.

 ABOUT